Health & insurance

 PKV to GKV

-Returning to public insurance is deliberately difficult to prevent people from using cheap PKV when young and switching to GKV when premiums rise:
+Returning to public insurance is deliberately difficult to prevent people from using cheap PKV when young and switching to GKV when premiums rise.
+Treat the move into PKV as one-way:

 • Over 55: Switching back to GKV is nearly impossible.
 You are essentially locked into PKV for life